 Lifetime Member Since 2011

 Like many of his contemporaries he had become keenly aware of the threatening environmental stress faced by many species of mammals, especially bats, and in an effort to draw attention to this impending crisis he founded Bat Conversation International (BCI) in 1982.
 He moved (with BCI) to his present location in Austin, Texas.
-Under Merlin's leadership BCI has grown rapidly and now has a staff of over 30 scientists and educators and thousands of members worldwide and has become one of the premier organizations for bat conservation and research.
+Under Merlin's leadership BCI grew rapidly to include a staff of over 30 scientists and educators and thousands of members worldwide.
+He retired from BCI leadership in 2009, and in 2014 founded Merlin Tuttle’s Bat Conservation, where he continues his diligent efforts on behalf of bat conservation.

 Lifetime Member Since 2008